Graciano1997/school_library/README.md

 # 📖 [OOP school library] <a name="about-project"></a>
-In this project, we preserved the library  data in files[JSON]
+In this project, we made unit test for each class and methods

 <a name="readme-top"></a>